 3. Use Right Data Visualization

-Data visualization is used to present data in graphical format so that it becomes easier for the reader to understand it.
+Data visualization is used to present data in a graphical format so that it becomes easier for the reader to understand it.

-It is a challenge to present data using correct visualization form.
+It is a challenge to present data using the correct visualization form.
 If you just put data in any kind of visualization, it can confuse the reader even more.

 First, make sure that you have collected real data and there is no error in it.